Bookkeeping

 • Log in to ASU Workday.

-• The report to produce is called "Operational Revenue and Spend-Local".
+• The report to produce is called "Financial Report with Drillable Detail".

 • Parameters are: